shivangiupadhyay29/articles/README.md

 1.Personal feed
 2.Global feed
 3.Filter articles by tags
-## support for tags in article is implemented with favourites.
+## support for tags in article is implemented with favorites.
 4.Author Profile view
 5.Author following and unfollowing features.
 6.Posting and deleting comments on the articles.